Updated: 20th January 2022

 What photos can I use on Instagram when I'm a service based business?

 Lucky you!
 Because you don't have a physical product, you don't have to set up photoshoots if you don't want to.
 Think about what sorts of things your tribe would enjoy seeing.
-As an example, I share social media and business tips in my captions, but most of my photos are lifestyle ones.
+As an example, I share marketing advice in my captions, but most of my photos are lifestyle ones.
 These are the sorts of photos I enjoy taking, and I feel that my tribe enjoys seeing them.
-However if I could quite easily not use my own photos at all and that would be fine too.

 What if I don't want to take photos?